Erode - Law Dictionary Search Results

 Company

-at the lowest possible level.
-But gradually this doctrine was eroded by the emergence of new social value which recognised the
+intervention in social and economic matters was kept at the lowest possible level.
+But gradually this doctrine was eroded by the emergence of new social value which recognised the role of the State as an active participant

 Conservancy measures

-banks against floods or for restricting banks which have become eroded mainly on account of reasons not connected with shipping and
+does not include measures for the protection of banks against floods or for restricting banks which have become eroded mainly on account of reasons not connected with shipping and navigation.
+[Inland Waterways Authority of India, Act.
+(82

 Void

-the distinction between juris-dictional errors and non-jurisdictional errors has, correspondingly eroded the distinction between void and voidable decision.
-The courts have
+Void, 'the erosion of the distinction between juris-dictional errors and non-jurisdictional errors has, correspondingly eroded the distinction between void and voidable decision.
+The courts have become increasingly impatient with the distinction, to the

 - ‹ Prev